WebFiori/docs/installation.md

 If Composer is installed correctly, the command should display the installed Composer version information.

-# Creating WebFiori Application
+## Creating WebFiori Application

 **Method 1: Composer (Recommended)**

 1. **Verify Composer Installation:** Ensure that Composer is installed on your system.
-2. **Open Command Prompt:** Navigate to the desired project directory using the command prompt.
+2. **Open Command Prompt:** Navigate to the desired project directory using the command prompt (use `cd` command).
-3. **Execute Installation Command:** Run the following command, replacing `my-site` with your preferred project name:
+3. **Execute Installation Command:** Run the following command, replacing `my-site` with your preferred project folder name:

    ```
    composer create-project webfiori/app my-site --prefer-dist